Compensation & Benefits

-Research conducted both before and after COVID-19 shows that, on the whole, employees became more productive when working from home rather than the office.
-That’s not to say that fully remote work is for everyone.
+Working remotely entered into the picture of key hr trends at the time of pandemic.
+Research conducted both before and after COVID-19 shows that, on the whole, employees became more productive when working from home rather than from the office.
+That’s not to say that fully remote working is for everyone.
 Every employee has different needs and priorities, but at least for some groups home office is a desired and expected option.

 What are the benefits of remote work?
 It turns out that employees most frequently cite saving money, no wasted time commuting (and this is the most hated activity of the worker), and more time spent with the family.

 Especially, letting your employees go remote may come with some actual perks to your business.
 These include reduction in real estate and transportation costs as well as alleviating the shortage of skilled labor by tapping into the pool of otherwise unavailable talent all-over the world.

 The fact that most people choosing to work remotely leave high-cost-of-living areas for more affordable options also opens up a question of location-based compensation, as the cost of living is no longer the same across the entire workforce.
 Giant companies such as Facebook have already long adopted the policies of pay cuts if their employees choose to work remotely from cheaper locations.